Latest News, Updates, Tutorials and much more

 All You Need to Know About Third-Party Cookies

 Third-party cookies are cookies that are set by a website other than the one you are currently on.
 For example, you can have a "Like" button on your website which will store a cookie on a visitor's computer, that cookie can later be accessed by Facebook to identify visitors and see which websites they visited.
-Such a cookie is considered to be a 3rd party cookie.
+Such a cookie is considered to be a third-party cookie.

 What cookie types are there?

-There are three types of cookies:
+There are three types of cookies, read about their differences:

 • First-party cookies are stored under the same domain you are currently visiting.
 So, if you are on example.com, all cookies stored under this domain are considered first-party cookies.
 Those cookies are usually used to identify a user between pages, remember selected preferences, or store your shopping cart.
 You can hardly find a website nowadays that does not use first-party cookies.